 Board of Directors

-James Froh
+Frank James Froh

 James is a Métis Nation citizen, born and raised in Saskatchewan.
-Over his career Froh has worked for Indigenous, church and government organizations in Ontario and Saskatchewan.
+Over his career, Froh has worked for Indigenous, church and government organizations in Ontario and Saskatchewan.
 Starting in 2001, he has worked with the public service in Saskatchewan in increasingly senior leadership positions over the years.
 He has always focused on forging crucial relationships, demonstrating core values, and developing expertise in various aspects of public administration.
 Froh has provided invaluable advice to many senior leaders; has championed collaborative, interest-based public engagement and policy development, continuous learning, and the development of public service employees and leaders.
 Following his retirement from the Saskatchewan public service in 2017, James served with IPAC as its executive in residence until 2019 at which time he returned to study as a graduate student at the Johnson-Shoyama Graduate School of Public Policy at the University of Regina.

 Frances Abele

 Frances Abele is Distinguished Research Professor and Chancellor’s Professor Emerita of Public Policy and Administration, Research Fellow at the Carleton Centre for Community Innovation, and Research Fellow of the Broadbent Institute.
-During 1992-1996, she was seconded to the research directorate at the Royal Commission on Aboriginal Peoples (RCAP), where she was responsible for research and policy on the North and governance.
+During 1992-96, she was seconded to the research directorate at the Royal Commission on Aboriginal Peoples (RCAP), where she was responsible for research and policy on the North and governance.
 A political scientist born in Alberta, Dr. Abele has worked with Indigenous peoples all over Canada for most of her career.
 Her research has focused on northern economic and political development, self-government, policy and programs important to Aboriginal people living in cities, policy and program evaluation, qualitative research and citizen engagement.

 Dan McCarthy

-Dan McCarthy is currently a Senior Lecturer in the Centre for Planning Education and Research at University of College Cork having taken up this new position in August of 2024.
-His current research is exploring the complexity-informed implications of planning in the context of the metacrisis.
-Previous to taking up this position, Dan was an Associate Professor in the School of Environment, Resources and Sustainability, as well as the Director of the Waterloo Institute for Social Innovation and Resilience (WISIR) at the University of Waterloo from 2008 to 2024.
+Dan McCarthy is currently a Senior Lecturer in the Centre for Planning Education and Research at University College Cork, having taken up this new position in August of 2024.
+His current research explores the complexity-informed implications of planning in the context of the metacrisis.
+Prior to taking up this position, Dan was an Associate Professor in the School of Environment, Resources and Sustainability, as well as the Director of the Waterloo Institute for Social Innovation and Resilience (WISIR) at the University of Waterloo from 2008 to 2024.
 McCarthy’s transdisciplinary academic background focuses on exploring the utility of complex systems-based approaches to understanding and intervening in linked social-ecological systems to foster innovation, social learning and psycho-social development.
 He developed research interests and partnerships that related to fostering adaptive capacity, social and environmental justice and social innovation in the field of environmental policy.
 In Canada, his work was based in respectful, trust-based, long-standing, mutually-beneficial collaborations with a number of Indigenous Nations and Indigenous-led organizations across the country, specifically in Ontario, Alberta, British Columbia.